openstack/kolla-ansible/doc/source/user/quickstart.rst

   Choices are:

   binary
-   using repositories like apt or yum
+   using repositories like apt or dnf

   source
    using raw source archives, git repositories or local source directory